umaratimomo-hub/ecs-threat-composer-project/README.md

 - Docker image size reduced from 884mb - 33.1mb via slim base image and multi-stage build implementation ~ 95% reduction
 - Infrastructure deployment time decreased from over 2 hours clicking in console to under 5 minutes via Terraform and GitHub Actions workflows
 - Minimised the use of hardcoded values within code by using variables where possible (aids in reducing the access to main code during amendments, and allows for code to be reusable)
-- keeping all code in accordance with DRY principles by refactoring code as much as possible (code is easier to read and follow)
+- Kept all code in accordance with DRY principles by refactoring code as much as possible (code is easier to read and follow)
-- using modules in terraform (increases reusability, allows faster deployment)
+- Used modules in terraform (increases reusability, allows faster deployment)
-- using VPC endpoints to connect to resources internally within AWS thus having no need for a NAT gateway leading to benefits such as reduced attack surface and improved security, reduced monthly billing (NAT ~ $25pm)
+- Used VPC endpoints to connect to resources internally within AWS thus having no need for a NAT gateway leading to benefits such as reduced attack surface and improved security, reduced monthly billing (NAT ~ $25pm)
-- multiple workflows for Developers and DevOps engineers' PR to mimic real production environment.
+- Separate workflows for Developers and DevOps engineers to mimic real production environment.
-- Extra environment control gate to approve of modified app before ecs image pull (protect system from breaking)
+- Included an environment control gate to approve of modified app before ECS image pull to protect the system.

 ---

 ### Future Improvements
-- use route53 as a sub host from Cloudflare
+- Use route53 as a sub host from Cloudflare
-- add further observability by incorporating Grafana and Prometheus
+- Add further observability by incorporating Grafana and Prometheus
+- Create two Repos one for Dev and one for production and use Terragrunt to manage multi environment deployments

 ---